LC

 Taxon distribution as listed in assessment

-Within the UAE, this species is recorded along the Arabian Gulf Coast between Abu Dhabi and Ajman (Jongbloed et al. 2003).
-Globally, the native range of this species spans across the tropical and subtropical Old World (Board of Trustees, RBG Kew 2019).
+Within the UAE, it occurs along the coast of Abu Dhabi and Dubai emirates (Jongbloed et al. 2003, MEW 2010).
+The species occurs throughout Oman from near sea-level to c.200 m (Ghazanfar 2015).
+The native range of this species encompasses the Arabian Peninsula, Iran and Pakistan (Board of Trustees, RBG Kew 2019).

 Is there a map available in assessment?